spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 ### Metadata Container Image Label

-For applications packaged as container images, the whitelisted properties are used at compile time to extract only the whitelisted configuration metadata from the `spring-configuration-metadata.json` file and insert it as a configuration label in the generated application container image.
-Therefore, the produced container image contains the application itself as well as the whitelisted configuration metadata for it.
+For applications packaged as container images, the allowlisted properties are used at compile time to extract only the allowlisted configuration metadata from the `spring-configuration-metadata.json` file and insert it as a configuration label in the generated application container image.
+Therefore, the produced container image contains the application itself as well as the allowlisted configuration metadata for it.
 There is no need for a companion artifact.

 At compile time, the `spring-cloud-app-starter-metadata-maven-plugin` generates a `META-INF/spring-configuration-metadata-encoded.properties` file with a single property inside: `org.springframework.cloud.dataflow.spring.configuration.metadata.json`.
-The property value is the stringified, whitelisted subset of the configuration metadata.
+The property value is the stringified, allowlisted subset of the configuration metadata.
 The following listing shows a typical metadata JSON file:

 ```properties
 org.springframework.cloud.dataflow.spring.configuration.metadata.json={\n  \"groups\": [{\n    \"name\": \"log\",\n    \"type\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\",\n    \"sourceType\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\"\n  }],\n  \"properties\": [\n    {\n      \"name\": \"log.expression\",\n      \"type\": \"java.lang.String\",\n      \"description\": \"A SpEL expression (against the incoming message) to evaluate as the logged message.\",\n      \"sourceType\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\",\n      \"defaultValue\": \"payload\"\n    },\n    {\n      \"name\": \"log.level\",\n      \"type\": \"org.springframework.integration.handler.LoggingHandler$Level\",\n      \"description\": \"The level at which to log messages.\",\n      \"sourceType\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\"\n    },\n    {\n      \"name\": \"log.name\",\n      \"type\": \"java.lang.String\",\n      \"description\": \"The name of the logger to use.\",\n      \"sourceType\": \"org.springframework.cloud.stream.app.log.sink.LogSinkProperties\"\n    }\n  ],\n  \"hints\": []\n}